kodirovsshik/StOS/README.md

 # Licensing

-This repository contains source code used to build and debug the software.
-All the code within this repository is distributed under the GNU General Public Licence v3.
-This however does not apply to the XML files in stuff/gdb folder as they are freely available on the internet
+StOS is a free sowftware, all the code within this repository is distributed under the GNU General Public Licence v3, except it does not apply to ./src/crc folder's contents or to the XML files in stuff/gdb as these are freely available on the internet

 See LICENSE for the full text of license and more information